guanjue/Interspec-EpiState-NMF/Input_and_Output_descriptions/parameter.details.md

 - fdr_threshold: The threshold for the False Discovery Rate, used in statistical significance testing.
 Set to 0.1.

-- NMF_component_num: The number of components used in the Non-negative Matrix Factorization analysis.
-Set to 6.

 - random_background_gene_num: The number of random background genes used in the analysis.
 Set to 100.

+- NMF_component_num: The number of components used in the Non-negative Matrix Factorization analysis.
+User can choose the number of NMF factor based on the BIC figure that will be generated at the first time running the pipeline on the target genes.
+Example: 6.